awad1236/RFID-lock-System_with-arduino/README.md

     <li>Battery 9v</li>
 </ul>
 <li><h1>how does it work : </h1></li>
 <p>First, you place your card over the RFID module.
-After that, the module reads the card’s ID if it's the right card thr door open</p>
+After that, the module reads the card’s ID if it's the right card the door open</p>
 </ul>